On the phase of the de Sitter density of states: The phase of the Euclidean path integral

 In going to the conformal gauge, we also pick up a ghost determinant, which does not contribute to the phase.
 It is easy to spot the conformal factor problem in (\ref{quad}).
 When we go to the UV limit, where the action is dominated by the kinetic term, we could go to a basis $\omega \pm \varphi$ where the action becomes diagonal.
 The $\omega + \varphi$ field becomes negative while the $\omega - \varphi$ field becomes positive.
 Away from the UV, the $\omega$ and $\varphi$ fields are coupled so one cannot easily identify a field that is negative.

 In the one-loop determinant, each negative mode gives a factor of $(-\i)$, see \cref{app:negative}.
 Our starting point in analyzing the phase is to define the measure so that it is real and positive if we Wick-rotate the entire conformal factor, or more generally one whole field \cite{Gibbons:1978ac}.
 In other words, we multiply the naive one-loop determinant by $(+\i)^{n}$, where $n$ is the number of spacetime points.
 To evaluate the net phase, we would like to compare the number of negative eigenvalues of $\mathcal{D}$ to the number of spacetime points.
-In \cref{sec:mesh}, we use a pragmatic approach\footnote{One could instead simply rotate one or the other of $\phi,\omega$ (or a linear combination) of them, but this leads to a complex fluctuation operator $\mathcal{D}$ that we found difficult to analyze.} that allows this comparison to be made.
+In \cref{sec:mesh}, we use a pragmatic approach\footnote{One could instead simply rotate one or the other of $\phi,\omega$ (or a linear combination) of them, but this leads to a complex fluctuation operator $\mathcal{D}$ that we found difficult to analyze.
+We also tried to define the regularized number of negative eigenvalues using a smooth cutoff in eigenvalue space, e.g.~$\sum_{\lambda < 0} e^{-\epsilon^2\lambda^2}$ and then dropping the $1/\epsilon$ term.
+However, because there are finite counterterms, this is not particularly unique, and in fact one finds that the answer depends on $Q$.} that allows this comparison to be made.
 We discretize the manifold with a mesh, on which we study the spectrum of the quadratic fluctuations.
 For a finite mesh, the number of negative eigenvalues of $\mathcal{D}$ and the number of spacetime points are both finite and can be compared.
 We check this numerical answer with an analytical computation in the ultracold limit and an analytical understanding of how the phase changes at the special point $Q = 1/4$.

 There are certain features of the spectrum, specifically, the number of zero modes, which we can anticipate without doing any computation.
 Apart from possible physical zero modes, we would have additional zero modes whenever the conformal gauge does not remove the gauge redundancies completely, so there are residual gauge transformations in the fluctuations $\varphi, \omega$.